JonaLaw/rock-paper-stuff/README.md

 - If A plays Rock and B plays Scissors, then A gets Scissors and Fire, and B gets Rock (Rock sparks fire from Scissors)

-- If A plays Rock and B plays Fire, then A gets Fire and B gets Scissors (Fire smelts Rock into Scissors)
+- If A plays Rock and B plays Fire, then A gets Fire and B gets Scissors (Fire forges Rock into Scissors)

 - If A plays Rock and B plays Water, then A gets Rock and B gets two Water (Rock splashes back Water)